YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 RDFLTOOLONG, Length specified for fixed length read exceeds the maximum string size

 Run Time Error: The size specified in the fixed length READ is too large.
-It should not exceed 1048576, which is the maximum string size supported by GT.M.
+It should not exceed 1048576, which is the maximum string size supported by YottaDB.

 Action: Modify the READ to specify a length less than or equal to 1048576.